applebiter/jackdaw/README.md

 Browse and control your music library with a graphical interface featuring:
 - Searchable, sortable table view
 - Playlist management with drag-and-drop
-- Local playback or streaming
+- Local playback or streaming (integrates with music_player plugin for unified control)
 - Save/load playlists as JSON
+- Volume settings synchronized with voice commands

 **Launch:** `./launch_music_browser.sh` or from the tray menu